easolhq/easolhq.github.io/docs/reference/objects/pagination.md

 # pagination.current_page

-The page number currently being displayed, this is driven by a query param e.g. `url.com/?page=3`
+The page number currently being displayed.
+This is driven by a query param e.g. `url.com/?page=3`

 # pagination.next